singhmi4/100-days-of-code/log.md

 *Web Development:*

 It was super cool learning about installing Express and how to handle requests by sending information to the user back on the webpage.
-I was a little confused in the repeating word challenge in the Express Exercise because I was getting an error when I tried to use res.send() in the loop.
-I found out that I can only send (as of right now), one res.send() back to the user, so to show that the string repeated x times, I needed to build a new string in a for loop and finally res.send(newString) to the user after the loop is complete.
+I was a little confused in the repeating word challenge in the Express Exercise because I was getting an error when I tried to use <code>res.send()</code> in the loop.
+I found out that I can only send (as of right now), one res.send() back to the user, so to show that the string repeated x times, I needed to build a new string in a for loop and finally <code>res.send(newString)</code> to the user after the loop is complete.

 **Link to Work:** Nothing yet